alexgausman/super-rent/README.md

 ### Backend Project Structure & TODOs

 The DB initialize query is in backend/routes/admin.js.
-Multiple TODOs are listed where the CREATE TABLE statements should go.
-There is also a seed-db route with TODOs for seeding data.

 The VehicleTypes API is complete and can be viewed in backend/routes/vehicleTypes.js.
 I have added (index, create, delete) function stubs for branches, customers, rentals, reservations, returns, and vehicles as well.
 So, I think, all that needs to be done with those is for the SQL TODOs to get filled in.

 Once all the Table APIs are complete we can move on to the "actions" for part 3.

-# Frontend

-### Install NodeJS Frontend Dependencies

-Install local dependencies.

-`cd` into the `frontend` directory

-`$ npm install`

-### Start NodeJS Frontend

-Make sure the backend server is running.

-`cd` into the `frontend` directory

-Start NodeJS server.

-`$ npm start`

 ### Interacting With The Frontend